Code Semantic Zooming: Approach

 In this section, we introduce Code Semantic Zooming (\method), an approach that enables multiple layers of semantic abstraction of source code using pseudocode, aiming to enhance the controllability of LLM-assisted code writing.

-\paragraph{Approach overview.} \autoref{fig:overview} presents an overview of \method.
-We establish a bidirectional translation between pseudocode and source code, enabling users to explore and refine the source code through pseudocode.
-A typical use case begins by translating the source code, written in any programming language, into pseudocode (\textcircled{1}) that follows a predefined grammar and summarizes the program’s semantic execution flow.
-Users can then interact with this pseudocode by dynamically zooming in to inspect detailed logic or zooming out to abstract away irrelevant details for a higher-level view (\textcircled{2}).
-This mechanism helps users pinpoint the parts of the code that require modification.
-Once the desired changes are expressed in the pseudocode, they are propagated back to the source code (\textcircled{3}).
-After each update, the pseudocode can be regenerated from the revised source code, allowing users to iteratively verify and refine program semantics until the implementation fully aligns with their intent.
+\paragraph{Approach overview} \autoref{fig:overview} presents an overview of \method.
+Suppose we are given a code repository containing four source code files. \method adds a pseudocode representation for each source code file and establishes a bidirectional translation between pseudocode and source code, enabling users to inspect and refine source code through pseudocode.
+In addition, \method constructs a navigation file that organizes the overall execution flow across all files.
+A typical use case begins with developers browsing the navigation file to understand the repository-level execution flow (\textcircled{1}).
+Next, in \textcircled{2}, they navigate to the specific pseudocode file of interest.
+Finally, in \textcircled{3}, users interact with the pseudocode by dynamically zooming in to inspect detailed logic or zooming out to abstract away low-level details for a higher-level view.
+This mechanism helps users quickly locate the parts of the code that require modification.
+Once the desired changes are expressed in pseudocode, they are propagated back to the source code, as shown in \textcircled{4}.
+The pseudocode is then regenerated from the revised code, allowing users to iteratively verify and refine program semantics until the implementation fully aligns with their intent.